 The hands-on sessions are interspersed with the presentations such that approximately one hour of presentation is followed by 30 minutes of exercises.
 The exercises will come from a pool of exercises that have been tested on courses given throughout Europe, as well as additional exercises for the newest material.

-> The NERSC computer center will make available a special partition of their Cray XT machines and a set of accounts to accommodate the hands-on exercises.
-This model has already been successfully deployed at the previous SC10 PGAS tutorial.
+The NERSC computer center will make available a special partition of their Cray XT machines and a set of accounts to accommodate the hands-on exercises.
+This model has already been successfully deployed at the previous SC10 and SC11 PGAS tutorials.
 In the event that a natural disaster or a system crash takes this planned system down, the users will have access to the same exercises on an SGI UltraViolet system at LRZ.
 Attendees will use laptops that can open a ssh window; they will be grouped in pairs to accommodate people without a laptop, and also to handle any other account issues that come up.
 Attendees may do the exercises in pairs in both UPC and CAF, to allow comparison of both languages.
 When possible, C programmers will be paired with Fortran programmers.
 For advanced programmers or those who want to stay in one language, additional exercise material will be provided for efficient use of the exercise time.
 UC Berkeley teaching assistants from the course CS 267, “Applications of Parallel Computers,” may be available as needed to help with the hands-on exercises.

-> Presently planned examples include
+Presently planned examples include

 and this list will be updated as the tutorial material is finalized.

 [-- Lunch break --]